-This program also has "Dining Center Services" in the eight counties it serves and operates 30 dining centers that serve hot meals in the Denver metro area, three in mountain communities, and 11 in Larimer County.
+This program also has "Dining Center Services" in the eight counties it serves and operates 30 dining centers that serve hot meals in the Denver metro area, three in mountain communities, and 11 in Larimer county.
 The suggested contribution per meal also is \$2.50.
 Participants in this program must be 60 years of age or older, and may include an eligible participant's spouse and residents who live in the facility where a dining center is located.
-Contact this program at (303) 297-0408 (Denver metro and mountain counties) or at (970) 472-9630 (Larimer County), (970) 667-0311 (Loveland), or (970) 353-9738 (Greeley) for information and to determine whether the dining centers are open.
+Contact this program at (303) 297-0408 (Denver metro and mountain counties) or at (970) 472-9630 (Larimer County), (970) 667-0311 (Loveland), or (970) 353-9738 (Greeley).

 Volunteers of America also offers the "Market Meal Program" for homebound seniors who do not require daily home delivered meals.
-The baskets are available for pickup monthly from the Michael J. Kern Meals on Wheels Kitchen at 2620 Larimer St. in Denver.
+The baskets are available for pickup monthly from the Michael J. Kern Meals on Wheels Kitchen at 2660 Larimer St. in Denver.
 They include 10 frozen meals and may include non-perishable foods, fresh produce, low-fat dairy products, and whole grain breads.
-Call (303) 297-0408 to determine availability.